Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Once the pasta has cooked through, turn off the heat.
 Stir in the heavy cream and grated parmesan cheese until fully incorporated.

 • Allow the pasta and sauce to cool for 5 minutes.
 This will give the sauce time to thicken slightly before serving.
-You can garnish the creamy bowtie pasta with a sprinkle of additional grated parmesan cheese and fresh chopped basil if desired before serving.
+You can garnish the bowtie pasta with a sprinkle of additional grated parmesan cheese and fresh chopped basil if desired before serving.

 Notes